-Cauliflower Fried Rice is something I was always a bit sceptical about, so I’m a bit late to the game with a recipe for this trend, as I tend to be with most trends.
+Cauliflower Fried Rice is something I was always a bit skeptical about, so I'm a bit late to the game with a recipe for this trend, as I tend to be with most trends.

 What is Cauliflower Fried Rice?

 I'm happy to say that I'm skeptical no longer.
 I only wish I had tried it sooner.
 This "rice" is simply cauliflower that gets grated into rice-like kernels, then fried in the same way that you fry actual rice.
 The taste and texture are surprisingly close to the real thing.